EnvGen/POGENOM/docs/source/Input_POGENOM_Usage.rst

   It cannot be empty.

 "subsample": "TRUE",
-  Sample/genome combinations above used-defined threshold (i.e., min_cov, Breadth) will be, by default (``"TRUE"``), downsampled to user-defined Minimum median coverage.
-  If the user do not want to downsample the selected Sample/genome combinations, set option to ``"FALSE"``.
+  Sample/genome combinations fulfilling the user-defined thresholds (i.e., min_coverage, min_breadth) will, per default (``"TRUE"``), be downsampled to the user-defined min_coverage median coverage.
+If the user do not want to downsample, set option to ``"FALSE"``.
 It cannot be empty.

 "min_bsq_for_cov_median_calculation": 15,
   Minimum base quality when counting the coverage depth per genome position during coverage calculation.
 Integer.
 It cannot be empty.